Chasing Summer in Fruita, Colorado

 The most common phrase one might hear by an Aspen local is that they came for the winter and stayed for the summer.
 My story is a bit different, I came here to heal my broken heart and stayed because I found my man, got married, and had children.

-Although passionate about skiing, since I was barely walking before my father shoved me on sticks and put me in ski school in Vermont, I am not a mountain die-hard explorer, preferring the exploration of unbeaten city paths rather than heading out on backcountry trails where my survival skills and directionally challenged brain get in my way of enjoying the experience.
+Although passionate about skiing, I was barely walking before my father shoved me on sticks and put me in ski school in Vermont, I am not a mountain die-hard explorer, preferring the exploration of unbeaten city paths rather than heading out on backcountry trails where my survival skills and directionally challenged brain get in my way of enjoying the experience.
 I’m also all about chasing summer until the snow forces me to put my mountain bike away.

-But this past weekend was just a teaser for what’s to come, and as I write about our weekend I am inking in the dates to actually make that Moab trip happen, and to stay gone just a little bit longer.
+As the snow melts, I am inking in the dates to actually make that Moab trip happen, and to stay gone just a little bit longer.